YOU ARE EXPLORING

 At IU School of Medicine, the Department of Radiology is dedicated to providing the optimal educational environment for its residents.
 The program strives to facilitate close relationships among residents and the faculty.
 By maintaining small class sizes, each resident can receive personalized attention and a customized learning experience.

-Applicants to the Diagnostic Imaging Physics Residency program are required to have a MS or PhD in Medical Physics, preferably from a Commission on Accreditation of Medical Physics Education Programs (CAMPEP) approved graduate program (or in a related field with demonstrated knowledge of medical imaging physics) as well as knowledge of anatomy, physiology and radiation biology.
-The candidate must be able to communicate effectively with radiologists, technologists and other medical/physics staff.
+Applicants to the Diagnostic Imaging Physics Residency program are required to have a MS or PhD in Medical Physics, preferably from a CAMPEP accredited graduate program (or in a related field with demonstrated knowledge of diagnostic imaging medical physics), as well as knowledge of anatomy, physiology and radiation biology.
+The candidate must be able to communicate effectively with other physicists, radiologists, technologists and supporting staff.

 - Principles of Radiation Detection and Measurement